OctopusDeploy/docs/docs/installation/index.md

 Now that you've installed the Octopus Deploy server, it's time to configure the [Infrastructure](/docs/infrastructure/index.md) you are deploying to.

-If you need to upgrade your Octopus server, refer to the [upgrade guide](/docs/administration/upgrading/index.md).
+If you need to upgrade your Octopus Server, refer to the [upgrade guide](/docs/administration/upgrading/index.md).